razvanbrb/app-theme/development-strategy.md

 ---

-## 2. User story: About Services Cotact Pages
+## 2. User story: About Services Contact Pages

 As a user I want to have About , Service and Contact pages